JoewAlabel/Joew-VORP-Postman/README.md

 ## New Features:
 - Deliver to another cities too.
 - Added multiplier bonus to money and xp for the first delivery if is in another city.
 You can set both at Config file.
-- You can set up the change to deliver be to another city or to the same at Config file.
+- You can set up the chance to deliver be to another city or to the same at Config file.
+- Added option in config file to Show at Right bottom of the screen the place to deliver the package.

 ## Cities:
 - [x] Valentine